rat-pac/ratpac-two/doc/users_guide/command_interface.md

 Specific simulation scenarios can then be composed by including these base macros and then overriding or adding specific parameters as needed.
 This approach promotes reusability, consistency across different studies, and better organization of complex simulation setups, mirroring how functions or modules are used in programming to avoid code duplication and improve maintainability.

-A minimal macro may contain just a couple of commands that are unable to run without other commands:
+A minimal macro might contain just a few commands that cannot run independently without other setup commands:

 ```
 # mini.mac